JovianHQ/jovian-py/docs/user-guide/10-embed.md

 <a href="https://medium.com" target="_blank">Medium</a> and <a href="https://reddit.com" target="_blank">Reddit</a> support oEmbed so if you're writing a blog and want to add snippets with or without output charts or helping someone on reddit thread you can use this.

 Just copy and paste the embed link, here is a example.
-Click on the image to visit the medium blog e where snippets are added.
+Click on the image to visit the medium blog where snippets are added.

 <a href="https://medium.com/@prajwal.prashanth22/whatsapp-chat-data-analysis-8944b91581f5" target="_blank"><img src="https://imgur.com/sB9nZdZ.png" class="screenshot"></a>